 Angina, cardiac arrhythmia, and congestive heart failure

-Studies show that substances found in hawthorn interact with the principal enzymes in the heart to increase the pumping force of the heart muscle and to eliminate arrhythmias.
+Studies show that substances found in hawthorn interact with the key enzymes in the heart to increase the pumping force of the heart muscle and to eliminate arrhythmias.
 Hawthorn also works to dilate the blood vessels, especially the coronary blood vessels.
 This enables more oxygen-rich blood to get to the heart and thus to reduce the risk that the heart will be deprived of oxygen, which causes the painful sensations of chest pressure and tightness commonly known as angina pectoris.
 German studies have confirmed that hawthorn is beneficial for people with angina when taken for at least eight weeks.
 Hawthorn’s action is not immediate but develops very slowly.

 Atherosclerosis, heart attack, high blood pressure, high cholesterol, and stroke

 A large body of scientific research has shown that the fruit, leaves, and flowers of various hawthorn species dilate the blood vessels, lower blood pressure, and dissolve cholesterol deposits.
 Hawthorn fights atherosclerosis, in which cholesterol forms plaques on blood vessel walls, in two ways.
 It increases the rate at which the liver converts low-density lipoprotein (LDL) cholesterol (the “bad,” artery-clogging kind of cholesterol) into high-density lipoprotein (HDL) cholesterol the “good,” artery-clearing kind.
 Scientists in India have discovered that tincture of the hawthorn species C. laevigata increases the rate at which the liver uses cholesterol to create bile, which enters the intestines and eventually leaves the body.
 Hawthorn also fights atherosclerosis by providing antioxidants, which prevent plaque formation.